-The Award of Excellence winners go on to present their projects during Stage 2 of the judging process at the Tall + Urban Innovation Conference held in April or May.
+The Award of Excellence winners go on to present their projects during Stage 2 of the judging process.
+For the awards to be distributed in 2022, this will occur at the International Conference held in November 2022.
 Following the presentations, the jury deliberates and selects the overall winner for each category.
 All winners will be recognized throughout and at the close of the conference.
 Conference attendees also have the opportunity to vote for an Audience Award winner in each category.

 The overall category winners of the Best Tall Building categories are also judged against one another to compete for the title of “Best Tall Building Worldwide” which is announced at the close of the conference, and promoted internationally.

 All projects participating in the awards program are featured in the CTBUH annual Tall Buildings + Urban Habitat publication, a global overview of tall building construction.
 The book is published by CTBUH and distributed internationally each year thus providing excellent promotion for the submitted projects and companies involved.
-The content of the book is driven by the awards submissions and launched during the Tall + Urban Innovation Conference.
+The content of the book is driven by the awards submissions and launched during the Conference.

 |Call for Submissions||2 August 2021|